-Finger-lickin’ Good Food at the Cattleman’s BBQ Competition
+Finger-lickin’ Good Food at the Smokin’ Hot BBQ Competition

 Barbeque … The word alone makes your mouth start watering for some smokey delicious meats.
 For me, the word conjures up the mental picture of family and friends, standing around the grill, drinks in hands, cooking and enjoying a sunny day.
-And barbeque can have that same meaning in Puerto Rico and across all of the Caribbean islands.
+And barbeque can have that same meaning in Puerto Rico and across all of the Caribbean islands and beyond.

 The funny thing is that every griller thinks they do it best and that they deserve the title of Master of the Grill!

-The Cattleman’s Caribbean BBQ Competition has been held every year since 2008 to settle the debate about who is the Carribean’s best Pit Master.
+The Smokin’ HOt BBQ Competition has been held every year since 2008 to settle the debate about who is the best Pit Master.
 Luckily for us, they offer samples to everyone!
-So grab a bib and mark you calendars for February 21st and 22nd, 2016.
+So grab a bib and mark you calendars for February 18-19, 2017.

 New Venue this year!
-The venue for this competition is the paved and grassy areas at Bahia Urbana in Old San Juan, so it’s kinda like one big, backyard party.
+The venue for this competition is the paved and grassy areas at CocoBeach Beach Club in Rio Grande, so it’s kinda like one big, backyard party.
 It’s a 2-day, weekend competition.

 On both days, there are samples of meats, drinks, and lots of other goodies.
 They also have live music, cooking demonstrations, Chef Challenge competitions, hot wings eating contests, items for sale, and things to keep the kids occupied, like a video arcade, play area, and more.

 We went on the Saturday afternoon and enjoyed it!
 That year, lechón was the primary thing that we sampled, but there were also burgers, hot dogs, chicken, steak, and side dishes given out as samples.
 Even though these were only samples, there were a lot of them, so we were stuffed by the end of the day!

 We got there just after it opened, and it was not that crowded.
 Though it got more crowded as the day wore on.
 It was an overcast day, with threatening-looking rain clouds, so maybe that kept some people away.